 i.
 If there are no qualifying nominees, the award will not be given.

 d.
-Top three nominees based on points for the award will be sent to the Personal Trainers SIG Chair.
+Top three nominees based on points for the award will be sent to the Personal Trainers Professional Development Group Chair.
 The Chair will:

 i.
 Determine if any of the nominees are part of the current Executive Council.

 1. If none are, the Chair will submit the nominees to the Council for vote.
 The Chair may participate in this vote.